 Rob Harrand: Rob took a Masters degree in Nanotechnology followed by a PhD at Leeds, working on the construction and application of magnetic tweezers to biophysical systems.
 He is now working in a rapidly expanding bioscience company, set up to commercialise Leeds nanotechnology research.

-Our own dedicated Employability Team, located centrally in our new Employability Suite, will provide you with specialist face-to-face support and advice to help you find relevant work experience, internships and year in industry placements, as well as graduate positions.
-In addition, you will benefit from timetabled employability sessions (one hour per week) and ongoing support during internships and placements.
+Our dedicated employability team, located within the Faculty, will provide you with support and advice to help you find relevant work experience and internships, as well as graduate positions.

 Our on-campus Careers Centre is one of the largest in the country.
 It offers an excellent range of services and has a great relationship with graduate recruiters.
 The Careers Centre is the place to get advice about what to do after university, help with finding work experience, improving your CV and dealing with job applications.
 The Careers Centre also holds training events and workshops to assist you with your career progression.